Douglas County Conservation District

 You must contact us for the scholarship specifics after you have sent in your application to CACD.

-APPLICATION: Application is to be made in the form of a letter to the Douglas County Conservation District.
-Applicants should detail their future educational and future professional plans, and how their course work relates to the conservation of natural resources.
-Applications should be from one to three pages in length and must include a copy of transcripts of previous course work.
-Print out PDF of process to apply.
+Applications are to be completed in the form of a one to three page in length letter to the Douglas County Conservation District and must include a copy of Douglas County High School transcript or higher education transcript..
+Applicants should detail their future educational and future professional plans, and how proposed current course work relates to the conservation of natural resources.

-AWARD CRITERIA: Letters of interest will be evaluated and ranked by the Board of Supervisors of the Douglas County Conservation District.
+Letters of interest will be evaluated and ranked by the Board of Supervisors of the Douglas County Conservation District.
 Consideration will be given to the studentsí educational and professional goals as expressed in their letter of interest, their past academic performance, and the degree to which their area of study is related to the management and conservation of natural resources.
-First consideration will be given to students whose home residence is Douglas County, Colorado and who graduated from a Douglas County High School.

-DEADLINE FOR APPLICATION: Application as due on or before May 31, 2017.
+Applications are due on or before May 17, 2018.
 Applicants will be notified of the selection shortly thereafter.
 All letters of interest should be sent to: Douglas County Conservation District, PO Box 688, Franktown, Colorado 80116, or scan and email.
 Contact us by e-mail or by phone 303 218-2622) for more information regarding this scholarship.